Greece › Ferries in Greece

 Passengers at the Santorini ferry port boarding the Santorini to Mykonos ferry.
 The Seajets Worldchampion Jet is one of the most popular ferries in Greece.
 Island hopping by ferry is a fun and easy-going way to get between the Greek Islands.

-What if my ferry gets canceled?
+What if my ferry is rescheduled or canceled?

 A Blue Star ferry docked in Chania, Crete.